The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Methodology

 \subsection{Cyclorotor configuration and parametrization}

-A 4-bladed cyclorotor operating at a representative Reynolds number of 30,000 was chosen as the primary baseline configuration for aerofoil optimisation (see Table \ref{table:base_design} for details).
+A 4-bladed cyclorotor operating at a representative chord-based Reynolds number of 30,000 was chosen as the primary baseline configuration for aerofoil optimisation (see Table \ref{table:base_design} for details).
+In both simulation and experiment, the cyclorotor uses water as its working fluid.
 In addition to the 4-blade configuration, blade-counts of 1-3 were also examined to assess the impact of blade-count on optimisation outcomes and to isolate the aerodynamic effects of aerofoil optimisation for both single-blade and multi-blade flow dynamics.
 A 4-bar linkage system is used to provide an approximately sinusoidal pitching profile between $\pm$45 \si{\degree} (See supplementary material) \citep{Cogan2022NumericalState}.

-For this baseline configuration, a NACA0015 profile was selected as the reference aerofoil due to its widespread adoption in prior cyclorotor investigations, facilitating direct comparison of aerodynamic performance \citep{Benedict2010FundamentalApplications, Reed2019ForceNumbers, Yu2016Two-dimensionalHover, Walther2019SymmetricNumbers, Jarugumilli2013AnFlight}.
+For this baseline configuration, a NACA 0015 profile was selected as the reference aerofoil due to its widespread adoption in prior cyclorotor investigations, facilitating direct comparison of aerodynamic performance \citep{Benedict2010FundamentalApplications, Reed2019ForceNumbers, Yu2016Two-dimensionalHover, Walther2019SymmetricNumbers, Jarugumilli2013AnFlight}.
 Additional aerofoil geometries were generated through camberline modification of the baseline profile via the introduction of a leading-edge (LE) and trailing-edge (TE) droop to the camberline.
 Each droop is defined by a chordwise hinge-point location ($\eta$) and droop angle ($\beta$), yielding four independent design variables governing the final aerofoil shape: $\eta_{\text{LE}}$, $\beta_{\text{LE}}$, $\eta_{\text{TE}}$ and $\beta_{\text{TE}}$ (Fig. \ref{fig:parameters}).
 The subsequent camberline is defined by Eq. \ref{eq:TE_camber}) \citep{Huang2021EvaluateRotor, Huang2022RelyingRotor, Woods2014AerodynamicConcept}.
-This definition allows independent control of the leading- and trailing-edge geometry expanding the accessible design space beyond conventional NACA profiles \citep{Zhang2018ThePropellers}.
+In contrast to the NACA series of aerofoils, this parametrization allows independent control of the leading- and trailing-edge geometry that is expected to strongly influence LEV behaviour, without introducing global camber changes that would complicate isolating their respective effects.
 Droop angles are limited to $\pm \ang{30}$, with hinge-point locations bounded by $\eta_{\text{LE}} \in [0.15c,0.5c]$ and $\eta_{\text{TE}} \in [0.5c,0.85c]$.

 The defined camberline was thickened with a 15\% thickness NACA profile to generate the complete aerofoil geometry (Eq. \ref{eq:NACA_thick}).
 Using the slope ($\theta$) and position along the camberline, the surface coordinates were obtained from Eqns.\ref{eq:NACA_thick}-\ref{eq:surface_coords} \citep{Abbott1959TheoryData}.